 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-We tested Avira's virtual private network (VPN) and found it to be an unimpressive choice for those looking to protect their data and hide their identity online.
-With its strong encryption and a decent server network, it can securely get your internet traffic from point A to point B, but it lacked important features.
+After testing Avira Phantom VPN, we found it to be an unimpressive choice for those looking to protect their data and hide their identity online.
+It has strong encryption and a decent server network, so it can securely get your internet traffic from point A to point B, but it lacks important features.

 Avira Phantom VPN's limited features and sluggish performance make it fall short of the best free VPNs we have tested.
-Those looking for robust protection, with features such as split tunneling, double VPN, and a kill switch for operating systems other than Windows should look elsewhere.
+Those looking for robust protection, with features such as split tunneling, double VPN, and a kill switch for operating systems other than Windows should look at the best VPNs instead.

 Read our Avira Phantom VPN review to learn more about its pros and cons, pricing plans, performance tests, misleading no-logs policy, and why we felt it lacked the “wow factor.”